2016 Democratic National Convention: Schedule

+According to C-SPAN data, 257 speakers addressed the convention from the podium over the course of the convention.
 Unlike previous conventions, sitting Cabinet members did not speak at the event; the White House decided that barring Cabinet officers from addressing the convention would "send a signal about the primacy of the Obama administration's responsibility to manage the government and serve the American people" and avoid legal or political difficulties.

-List of performances

-Demi Lovato appeared during the first night of the convention, raising awareness for mental health and delivering a live performance of "Confident".

-Katy Perry appeared during the final night of the convention, performing "Rise" and "Roar" with lightly modified lyrics voicing support for Hillary Clinton.